nearform/the-fastify-workshop/deck.md

 class: branded

-# Step 11: Exercise 💻
+# Step 10: Exercise 💻

-- Create a `GET /` route in `routes/user/index.js`
+- Create a `GET /` route in `routes/user/index.js`.

-- Require authentication using the `preValidation` Fastify hook
+- Require authentication using the `preValidation` Fastify hook.

-- Use the `fastify.authenticate` decorator
+- Use the `fastify.authenticate` decorator.

-- Return the information about the currently authenticated user in the response
+- Return the information about the currently authenticated user in the response.

-> 💡 you can get the current user from `request.user`
+> 💡 you can get the current user from `request.user`.

 > 🏆 does the route need to be registered explicitly?